avetkhachoyan/Pythia/README.md

     pip install -r requirements.txt
     ```

-2. Compile and deploy the smart-contract into Ethereum network
+2. Compile and deploy the smart-contract into Ethereum network.
+Add Contract address into app.py .

 3. Initiate the data:
     ```sh